Normando1945/Repo_ConcreteII_Desing/README.md

 Since the repository is still being developed, the first stage is focused on building a solid educational base for the course.
 This may include:

-- Introductory notes
-- Basic seismic design concepts
+- Theory notebooks on design philosophy, loads, and limit states
+- Class-based Python tools for flexure, axial load, shear, and slab design
 - Initial numerical examples
-- Class-based Python tools for future applications
 - Progressive organization of notebooks and supporting files

 As the semester advances, more files and examples will be added.